TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse : reverse a input or other
 22-users_and_homes: write a script that displays all users and their home directories, sorted by users.
 100-empty_casks: write a command that finds all empty files and directories in the current directory and all sub-directories
+101-gifs: write a script that lists all the files with a .gif extension in the current directory and all its sub-directories